ono-midori/ono-midori.github.io/techs/zguide.md

         send to frontend
 ```

 The ROUTER socket, unlike other sockets, tracks every connection it has, and tells the caller about these.
 The way it tells the caller is to stick the connection identity in front of each message received.
-An identity, sometimes called an address, is just a binary string with no meaning except “this is a unique handle to the connection”.
+An identity, sometimes called an address, is just a binary string with no meaning except "this is a unique handle to the connection".
 Then, when you send a message via a ROUTER socket, you first send an identity frame.

 The zmq_socket() man page describes it thus: